Palm Coast · Flagler County Housing Data

 1. Insurance premiums climbed sharply.

-Coastal Florida homeowners insurance has roughly doubled since 2021.
+Coastal Florida homeowners insurance has risen substantially since 2021.
 Flagler County is particularly exposed given the Atlantic coastline and Intracoastal exposure on the east side of Palm Coast.
-For a $400,000 Palm Coast home, annual homeowners premiums commonly run $3,500 to $5,500 depending on wind mitigation and flood zone, with riverfront and oceanfront properties running materially higher.
+Premiums vary meaningfully by flood zone, wind mitigation rating, and age of construction, with riverfront and oceanfront properties running materially higher than standard residential.

 2. Mortgage rates stayed elevated.